Ambode vows to clean up Lagos, seeks residents’ cooperation

 Ambode, however, said the support of residents was key to the success of the new initiative.

-The post Ambode vows to clean up Lagos, seeks residents’ cooperation appeared first on Vanguard News.
+The post Ambode vows to clean up Lagos, seeks residents’ cooperation appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share